simoneves/X32/README.md

 How many rows from the top to skip before attempting to interpret the spreadsheet contents

 **CUE_NUM_COL / CUE_LABEL_COL**
-The column numbers (starting from zero!) of the columns from which to pull the cue number and the cue label string
+The column numbers of the columns from which to pull the cue number and the cue label string

-**FIRST_CHAN / NUM_CHANS**
-The first console channel to control (usually 1), and the number of channels to control (inclusive, must be 32 or less)
+**PATH_NUM_ROW**
+The row containing the physical path (channel/bus/aux-in) number of each logical path.
+This data is mandatory.
+By default just enter a 1:1 mapping (starting with 1), but if your channels are not a contiguous block then you can use this to skip gaps or reorder them.

 **FIRST_CHAN_COL**
+**FIRST_BUS_COL**
+**FIRST_AUXIN_COL**
-The column number (starting from zero!) of the first console channel's data in the spreadsheet
+The column number of the first logical channel/bus/aux-in data in the spreadsheet

-(same for buses and aux-ins) (NUM must be 16 or less, or 6 or less, respectively)
+**NUM_CHANS**
+**NUM_BUSES**
+**NUM_AUXINS**
+The number of logical channels/buses/aux-ins to control

 **FIRST_DCA_COL**
-The column number (starting from zero!) of the first DCA's data in the spreadsheet (it is assumed starting from DCA 1)
+The column number of the first DCA's data in the spreadsheet (it is assumed starting from DCA 1)

 **NUM_DCAS**
 The number of DCAs to generate data for (must be 8 or less)